Dissecting a square into congruent polygons: Tiling a square with congruent right-angle trapezoids

 \begin{theorem} If $\mathcal{C}=\gamma_1+\cdots+\gamma_m$ is a feasible cycle in $\Gamma$, then $m$ is even. \end{theorem}

-\begin{proof} To facilitate the discussion, we set a coordinate system as follows: If all $K_j$ are negative oriented, then we set the coordinate system as in Figure \ref{fig_setcoordinate}(a); otherwise, we assume $K_1$ has positive orientation without loss of generality, and set the coordinate system as in Figure \ref{fig_setcoordinate}(b).
+\begin{proof} To facilitate the discussion, we set a coordinate system as follows: If all $K_j$ are negatively oriented, then we set the coordinate system as in Figure \ref{fig_setcoordinate}(a); otherwise, we assume $K_1$ has positive orientation without loss of generality, and set the coordinate system as in Figure \ref{fig_setcoordinate}(b).
+In the following we use $A\oplus B$ instead of $A+B$ to emphasize that if $a,a'\in A$ and $b,b'\in B$, then $a+b=a'+b'$ holds only when $a=a'$ and $b=b'$.
 We claim that

 If the orientations of $K_1,\cdots,K_m$ are the same, by Lemma \ref{thm_compatible}, we have $\gamma_j \sim \gamma_1$ for all $j=1,2,\dots, m$.
 Since $\arg \vec \gamma_1=0$ or $\pi$, we have $\arg \vec\gamma_i \in \{0, \pi/2, \pi, 3\pi/2 \}.$